AlexEngelhardt/cheatsheets/vim.md

 - `leader s f` finds files. `<C-t>` opens file in new tab, `<C-x>` hsplit, `<C-v>` vsplit
 - Use `C-c` instead of pressing `Esc` 10 times to exit it.
 - `:Telescope builtin` shows you what functions are built in.
+- `:Telescope keymaps` lets you search all existing (even your own) keymaps

 ### Mason

 Syntax highlighting and more (?) via the LSP (?).
-You can install new languages, try adding R
+You can install new languages by typing `:Mason`, try adding R.

 ### Treesitter